metrico/qryn-docs/docs/cloud/installation.md

 ## Data Rotation
 <a id="data-rotation" name="data-rotation"></a>

-*Requires qryn-writer v1.9.65 or higher*
+*Requires qryn-ctrl*

 ### Time based rotation

-The default rotation mechanism is configured in amount via amount of days for each node of the database configuration.
+The default rotation mechanism is configured via amount of days for each node of the database configuration.

 ##### JSON
 ```